The old man appeared very frail. From the few white hairs on his scabbed head . . . to his watery eyes . . . to his trembling hands.

 The old man said: “I know you’re an ordinary person because a long time ago I was exactly like you.
 I thought I was something special, nothing could touch me.
 I could insult the entire world and nothing would happen.

 “Nothing could stop me.
-I would crush every person that stood in my way.
+I would beat up every person that stood in my way.
 The future was mine.

 “Now what do you see?”